department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/vgli.md

 - Apply through the Office of Servicemembers' Group Life Insurance (OSGLI), using the Prudential website.
 [Apply online through OSGLI](https://giosgli.prudential.com/osgli/OnlineFillableAppController/NBEnrollment).
 - [Apply online through eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=vgli-policy-management).
 - Apply by mail or fax.
-Fill out VA Form SGLV 8714 (Application for Veterans’ Group Life Insurance).
-[Download VA Form SGLV 8714](http://www.benefits.va.gov/INSURANCE/forms/SGLV_8714_ed2014-07.pdf).
+Fill out the Application for Veterans’ Group Life Insurance.
+[Download the Application for Veterans’ Group Life Insurance](http://www.benefits.va.gov/INSURANCE/forms/SGLV_8714_ed2014-07.pdf).

 Fax the form to 800-236-6142, or mail it to: